Scarborough - Coast

 It was recorded in 1903 that ‘a few bairns were skipping near the lifeboat’ and by 1927 in a national publicity campaign, it was acclaimed as ‘Scarborough’s Skipping Festival’.
 So from mid-day onwards on this day there are likely to be local residents of all ages enjoying themselves along the sea front.

 The other custom which is still retained at Scarborough is the ringing of the Pancake Bell.
 On Shrove Tuesday the bell was rung at noon as a signal to housewives to start frying the traditional pancakes.
-The bell is still rung on Shrove Tuesday by the Mayor or the Deputy Mayor of Scarborough.
+The bell will be rung on Shrove Tuesday by the Chair of North Yorkshire Council.

 More like this